5 suspected rebels, India soldier killed in Kashmir fighting

-SRINAGAR, India (AP) — India’s army says five suspected militants and a soldier have been killed in fighting near the highly militarized de facto frontier that divides the disputed region of Kashmir between India and Pakistan.
+SRINAGAR, India (AP) — Five suspected militants and a soldier were killed in two days of fighting near the highly militarized de facto frontier that divides the disputed region of Kashmir between India and Pakistan, India’s army said Monday.

-Army spokesman Col. Rajesh Kalia says a gunbattle erupted Sunday after a group of militants crossed from the Pakistani-controlled part of Kashmir into the Indian-held portion in northwestern Tangdhar sector.
-There was no independent confirmation of the incident.
+Indian army spokesman Col. Rajesh Kalia said the gunbattle erupted Sunday after a group of militants crossed from the Pakistani-controlled part of Kashmir into the Indian-held portion in the forested and mountainous northwestern Tangdhar sector.
+He said two rebels were killed on Sunday and three others and an Indian soldier died on Monday.

+Kalia said soldiers recovered five bodies of militants with weapons and were still searching the area.

 Most Read Nation & World Stories